ropensci/readODS/README.md

 ### Text Encoding

-In older versions of R (\<4.2) on Windows, the default encoding for text is not UTF-8, and instead dependes on your locale.
-This can cause problems processing characters that are not part of the character set R is using (ususally [Windows-1252](https://en.wikipedia.org/wiki/Windows-1252)).
+In older versions of R (\<4.2) on Windows, the default encoding for text is not UTF-8, and instead depends on your locale.
+This can cause problems processing characters that are not part of the character set R is using (usually [Windows-1252](https://en.wikipedia.org/wiki/Windows-1252)).
 Sheets written using these characters generally contains errors.
 The problem can be fixed by upgrading to a version of R \>= 4.2.